 Which Is The Best Toilet Fill Valves

-I have put together the five best toilet fill valves, including bottom entry and side entry, from many years of experience of carrying out plumbing work.
+I have assembled the five best toilet fill valves, including bottom entry and side entry, from many years of experience in plumbing work.

 - Torbeck bottom entry fill valve